farishan/modules/README.md

+# Modules

-A collection of JavaScript modules for game development
+A collection of JavaScript modules.

+## About

+I always start developing a game from scratch and rewrite everything for new projects, which I never finish.
+The goal of this repository is to contain all my unfinished project modules, so I can track which modules are rewritten frequently.

 ## How to test a module